Mr. Scruff

-Andrew Carthy (born 10 February 1972), better known by his stage name Mr. Scruff, is an English record producer and DJ.
+Andrew Carthy (born 10 February 1972), known professionally as Mr. Scruff, is an English record producer and DJ.
 He lives in Stretford, Greater Manchester and studied fine art at the Psalter Lane campus of Sheffield Hallam University.
 Before he could make a living from his music alone, he worked as a shelf stocker in the Hazel Grove branch of Kwik Save.

 His stage name was inspired by his scruffy facial hair as well as his trademark loose-lined drawing style.
-He has been DJing since 1992, at first in and around Manchester then nationwide.
-He is known for DJing in marathon sets (often exceeding six hours), his eclectic musical taste, his love of a "nice cup of tea", and the quirky home-produced visuals and animations associated with his music.
-In an interview he said: "It’s about putting a lot of effort in and paying attention to detail.
-I get annoyed if I don’t take risks.
-I’m very hard on myself."
+He has been DJing since 1992, at first in and around Manchester, then nationwide.
+He is known for DJing in marathon sets (often exceeding six hours), his eclectic musical taste, his love of a "nice cup of tea," and the quirky home-produced visuals and animations associated with his music.
+In an interview, he said, "It's about putting a lot of effort in and paying attention to detail.
+I get annoyed if I don't take risks.
+I'm very hard on myself."